Oxycodone Addiction And Treatment Options

 • plugging oxycodone

-While oxycodone is typically directed for oral use, it is sometimes abused by other methods for faster or more powerful drug effects.
+While oxycodone is typically prescribed for oral use, it is sometimes misused by other methods for faster or more powerful drug effects.
 Unfortunately, these methods are also highly dangerous.

 Ad